-Compiler-based Differentiation of Numerical Simulation Codes
+Compiler-based Differentiation of Higher-Order Numerical Simulation Codes using Interprocedural Checkpointing

-Michel Schanen, Michael Förster, Boris Gendler, Uwe Naumann LuFG Informatik 12: Software and Tools for Computational Engineering RWTH Aachen University Aachen, Germany {schanen, foerster, bgendler, naumann}@stce.rwth-aachen.de
+Michel Schanen, Michael Förster, Boris Gendler, Uwe Naumann LuFG Informatik 12: Software and Tools for Computational Engineering RWTH Aachen University Aachen, Germany

+{schanen,foerster,bgendler,naumann}@stce.rwth-aachen.de

 Abstract-Based on algorithmic differentiation, we present a derivative code compiler capable of transforming implementations of multivariate vector functions into a program for computing derivatives.
-The resulting values are accurate up to machine precision compared to the common numerical approximation by finite differences.
-This paper gives a short mathematical background of algorithmic differentiation while focusing on the user's perspective of applying derivative generation tools on an already implemented code.
-This process is illustrated by a one dimensional implementation of Burgers' equation in a generic optimization setting using for example Newton's method.
+Its unique reapplication feature allows the generation of code of an arbitrary order of differentiation, where resulting values are still accurate up to machine precision compared to the common numerical approximation by finite differences.
+The high memory load resulting from the adjoint model of Algorithmic Differentiation is circumvented using semi-automatic interprocedural checkpointing enabled by the joint reversal scheme implemented in our compiler.
+The entire process is illustrated by a one dimensional implementation of Burgers' equation in a generic optimization setting using for example Newton's method.
 In this implementation, finite differences are replaced by the computation of adjoints, thus saving an order of magnitude in terms of computational complexity.

-Keywords-Algorithmic Differentiation; Source Transformation; C/C++; Optimization; Numerical Simulation;
+Keywords-Algorithmic Differentiation; Source Transformation; Optimization; Numerical Simulation; Checkpointing